Grant Review and Support Program Participants

 Maximizing Success for Grant Submission: Aaron Cypess, MD, PhD

 Aaron Cypess, MD, PhD, also started utilizing GRASP in 2011 and continues to work with the program today.
 An assistant professor at HMS and an assistant investigator and staff physician at Joslin Diabetes Center, Cypess works in the T1 domain studying human brown adipose tissue ('brown fat') on the molecular, cellular, and physiological levels.
 While studying the signal transduction of the insulin receptor in brown adipocytes as a post-doc, he attended a clinical lecture that suggested there may be functional brown fat in adult humans, something that wasn't yet known.
-He realized that in order to carry out the necessary translational studies, he needed training in clinical investigation which led him to enroll in what was then called the Clinical Investigator Training Program (now the Master's Program in Clinical and Translational Investigation (MPCTI).
+He realized that in order to carry out the necessary translational studies, he needed training in clinical investigation which led him to enroll in what was then called the Clinical Investigator Training Program.
 With that training, Cypess was prepared to write a successful K23 grant application and develop an independent research program in this area.
 "Understanding metabolism is fundamentally interesting to me because it involves studying not just how each living cell sustains itself, but also how the body's organs interact through communication networks," he says.

 What stands out for Cypess, among many of GRASP's strong points, is the training session in developing the specific aims page.
 "To have the best chance in garnering a favorable review for your grant, learning how to write that page well is essential," he says.
 "Overall, GRASP gave me the knowledge and tools to focus my efforts on publishing papers, writing grants, and establishing a set of expectations with my mentor that have allowed me to develop a successful research program."
 Cypess's advice to investigators considering GRASP: "It is worth the time and effort, and the more resources you take advantage of, the better off you will be when applying for the R01 or any other grant application."